RaInta/SparseGravitationalWaves/README.md

 ### How OMP works

 There is a zoo of algorithms that exploit the sparsity of data in some way, in applications ranging from spacecraft telemetry, through MRI imaging, to monitoring of seismic activity.
-These rely on a slew of reconstruction techniques, such as the Simplex Method, Basis Pursuit, Matching Pursuit, LASSO.
+These rely on a slew of reconstruction techniques, such as the Simplex Method, Basis Pursuit, Matching Pursuit and LASSO to name a few.

 Here, I'll focus on an efficient type of [Matching Pursuit](https://en.wikipedia.org/wiki/Matching_pursuit) known as Orthogonal Matching Pursuit (OMP).
 It's an iterative algorithm that takes the initial data, and identifies the most significant coefficient (as defined by some inner product).
 It removes this coefficient and re-calculates the remaining ('residual') data, to generate an underlying basis, obtaining the next most significant coefficient, _etc._:

 <img src="./Figures/HowOMPWorks.jpg">

 This process is halted when the _stopping criterion_ is met.
 Often we are looking for the _N_ most significant coefficients in the data.
 In this case, we halt the procedure after _N_ loops.
 However, in the case of real-world signals, we don't often get a nice clean signal and have noise to contend with.
 The beauty of OMP is that we can define a noise threshold, &epsilon;, as a stopping criterion.
 This is a Euclidean bound on the total noise of the system.

 ### OMP in action